Watch live daemon logs

 # The daemon restarts automatically on next query

-comb get hostname.short -f text
+comb g hostname.short

 Common issues